givelotus/lotusd/doc/backporting.md

 When trying to find a patch worth backporting, it's generally a good idea to backport significant refactors or bugfixes.
-This will help clean up the code in the ABC repository, fix bugs, and make future backports significantly easier.
+This will help clean up the code in the Lotus repository, fix bugs, and make future backports significantly easier.
 Backports are easiest done in topological order of commits.

 Backporting
 -----------

-Before you begin backporting commits, you will need to add an additional remote to your Bitcoin-ABC repo.
+Before you begin backporting commits, you will need to add an additional remote to your Lotus repo.
 For Bitcoin Core, this repository would be added as:

 ```